ShashwatArghode/Firewall-Rules/README.md

 # Testing:
-Tested code with different test cases for the rules provided in the description.
+Tested code with different test cases for the rules provided in the problem description.
 Have checked most of the edge cases like start/end ip and port in a particular range.
 Have also checked code for all ips and all port case as that is handled seperately in the code.

 # Refinement and Optimizations:
 I would have tried using different data structure to reduce on space complexity by adjusting the tadeoff between space and time